-European women’s club hockey’s most successful side are hoping they can win the EHL crown, following an outstanding run in the old EuroHockey Club Cup.
-They won 16 of the last 20 editions of the competition, including a run of 12 successive victories between 2000 and 2011.
+European women’s club hockey’s most successful side, they won the first EHL Women’s crown in 2021 having previously won 16 of the last 20 editions of the European Club Cup competition, including a run of 12 successive victories between 2000 and 2011.

 Last season, they were runners-up following a dramatic shoot-out defeat at the heads of AH&BC Amsterdam.

 Since then, three famous faces have departed with Lidewij Welten moving to Kampong, Margot van Geffen to HGC and Marloes Keetels has retired.
 Coming in, Brooke Peris arrived from Australia.

 A long-term injury to Frédérique Matla has further made for a changeover in key players, giving a platform for young stars to make their name.